 Goodwood’s pigs are a mix of two rare breeds (Gloucester Old Spots and Saddlebacks) plus the Large White Boar.

-Your ticket to 10 hours of world-class wheel-to-wheel racing each day, plus historic flyovers, live music, a vintage fairground, and Revival Style fashion talks and workshops.
+Witness more overtakes in one weekend than an entire Formula 1 season!
+Your ticket to world-class racing, historic flyovers, live music, a vintage fairground, and Revival Style fashion talks and workshops.

 Feast your eyes on priceless cars, vintage motorcycles, and historic aircraft as they come alive at the Goodwood Motor Circuit.
 From thrilling wheel-to-wheel battles to joyful on-track celebrations, every moment is a spectacle you won’t want to miss.